In soccer, there is nothing better than a little revenge.

 Then, in stoppage time, the moment the crowd had been waiting for on a different axis: Sophia Wilson entered the match.
 Her first NWSL minutes since October 2024.
 Back from maternity leave.
 Golden Boot winner.
 Gigi’s mom.
 The NWSL posted it with no additional context needed.

-Robert Vilahamn -- whose visa was approved just days before the match -- won his coaching debut.
+Robert Vilahamn, whose visa was approved just days before the match, won his coaching debut.
 First-year Thorns coaches are now 5-0-2 in debut matches.
 The culture wins even when the coach is brand new.

 By the Numbers

-- Attendance: 19,215 (sellout)
+- Attendance: 19,215

 - Referee: Brad Jensen